 Chief Executive Officer

+Treasurer

 An individual holding one of the above listed positions may contact the Fair Political Practices Commission for assistance or written advice regarding their filing obligations if they believe that their position has been categorized incorrectly.
 The Fair Political Practices Commission makes the final determination whether a position is covered by Government Code Section 87200.